Lockirby2/Challenge-Generator/README.md

 Then, when you go to generate the challenge, you'll be asked three questions:

-Q: What game do you want to generate a challenge for?__
+Q: What game do you want to generate a challenge for? <br />
 A: Enter the name of your game.
 This needs to exactly match the name of the folder that you added the Restrictions/Conflicts to.

-Q: What is the maximum number of restrictions that you want?__
+Q: What is the maximum number of restrictions that you want? <br />
 A: Enter the number.

-Q: What is the difficulty that you're aiming for?__
+Q: What is the difficulty that you're aiming for? <br />
 A: You need to enter a number.
 This one's a bit trickier to answer because the difficulty of the restrictions is defined relative to each other.
 You'll likely need to play around with this a bit to discover a number that seems about right before you formally decide to "go for it" and generate your real challenge.
 If I ever work on this again, I'll give the person defining the restrictions a way to define numbers for "easy", "medium", and "hard" difficulties to give the player an idea of what number will fit their tastes.

 On top of that, there's a config YAML with some additional options: